Twisted Guide

 The most effective approach is to assign a designated Toon to watch over Twisted Glisten, freeing the rest of the team to work on Machines normally.

-What trinket does Twisted Glisten give?
+What trinket does Twisted Glisten unlock?